source-separation/tutorial/book/data/introduction.md

 # Introduction

-In this chapter we'll cover the key aspects we need to know about data for source separation: what do data for source separation look like, relevant datasets, input representations for training models, and, importantly, how to programatically generate training and evaluation data to minimize the time we spend data wrangling and maximize the performance we can squeeze out of our data.
+In this chapter we'll cover the key aspects we need to know about data for source separation: what do data for source separation look like, relevant datasets and, importantly, how to programatically generate training and evaluation data to minimize the time we spend data wrangling and maximize the performance we can squeeze out of our data.

 ## Data for music source separation